ssslaad/SwiggyClone/README.md

 Cross-Site Scripting (XSS) attacks are a type of security vulnerability where an attacker injects malicious scripts into otherwise benign and trusted websites.
 These attacks occur when a web application includes untrusted data in its output without proper validation or escaping.
 Here are the main types of XSS attacks:

  - Reflected XSS: The malicious script is reflected off a web server, such as in an error message or search result.
 The script is executed immediately when the user interacts with the malicious link1.
  - Stored XSS: The malicious script is stored on the target server, such as in a database, comment field, or forum post.
-The script is executed when the data is retrieved and displayed to users1.
+The script is executed when the data is retrieved and displayed to users.
  - DOM-based XSS: The vulnerability exists in the client-side code rather than the server-side code.
-The script is executed as a result of modifying the DOM environment in the victim’s browser2.
+The script is executed as a result of modifying the DOM environment in the victim’s browser.

 ## How XSS Attacks Work
  - Injection: The attacker injects malicious code into a web application.
  - Execution: The malicious code is executed in the user’s browser.
- - Impact: The attacker can steal sensitive information, hijack user sessions, deface websites, or perform other malicious activities3.
+ - Impact: The attacker can steal sensitive information, hijack user sessions, deface websites, or perform other malicious activities.

 ## Prevention Tips
  - Input Validation: Always validate and sanitize user inputs.
  - Output Encoding: Encode data before rendering it in the browser.
  - Content Security Policy (CSP): Implement CSP to restrict the sources from which scripts can be executed.
- - Use Security Libraries: Utilize libraries and frameworks that automatically handle XSS vulnerabilities1.
+ - Use Security Libraries: Utilize libraries and frameworks that automatically handle XSS vulnerabilities.